camtrees/camtrees.github.io/changelog/index.md

 - Site table now has GPS coordinates which allows us to view a Site Map using DBeaver and the 'cam_sites_map' view
 	- Site's GPS coordinates are obtained from the lowest tree number at the site
-- Site table has two new columns: 'tree_primary_caretaker' and 'tree_secondary_caretaker'.
+- Site table now has two new columns: 'tree_primary_caretaker' and 'tree_secondary_caretaker'
 	- These values will be used to replace NULL values for the 'primary_caretaker' or the 'secondary_caretaker' of a tree in the 'cam_trees' view.

 ## 2026-05-20
 ##### CAMTREES Database Website
-- Create GitHub Pages repository to house this CAMTREES Database Website
+- Created this GitHub Pages repository to house the CAMTREES Database Website